2 4 0 T U R B O . C O M

 The first gland nut above left is a genuine Volvo part from FCP.
 It appears to have about 14 threads.
 The seconds nut above is an aftermarket part offered by iPd.
 It seems to have about 16 threads.

-The installation photo above right is a Bilstein Touring Class cartridge in a later 240 housing.
+The installation photo above right is a taller cartridge in a later 240 housing.
 After the nut was tightened, there appeared to be about 7 threads left.
 If 50% of the threads is considered to be enough, then this installation is probably OK.
 These have been installed like this for years by DIY techs.

 So far it's known that the Koni Sport strut cartridge will fit the later 240 housing and the gland nut should fully seat.
 Other cartridge brands are not fully known.
 More info is listed with each strut brand in the damper section.

-If you decide that you MUST use a strut housing without the spacer, some later 240 owners have solved this problem by fitting early strut housings or by using coil-overs which are made using early strut housings, however an early housing may not accommodate Anti-Lock Brakes (ABS).
+If you decide that you absolutely MUST use a strut housing without the spacer, some later 240 owners have solved this problem by fitting early strut housings or by using custom coil-overs made using early strut housings.
+Be aware that an early strut housing may not accommodate Anti-Lock Brakes (ABS).

 Front Lower Control Arms